okfn/opendefinition/source/open-definition-dev.markdown

     KM: I don't think the advisory committee should have this discretion.
     If there's a problematic restriction that isn't addressed, we should ammend the definition.

+    ML: Should the advisory committee or license approval be mentioned at all in this document?

+### Recommendations for Open Licenses

+Licenses with the following characteristics help the open ecosystem by maintaining interoperability and avoiding high costs.
+(If AC and approval are mentioned in this document, might say we don't approve licenses not following these recommendations.)

+#### Reusable

+Not specific to an organization or jurisdiction.

+#### Compatible

+With?
+Should some license(s) be baked in?

+#### Coverage

+Something about granting rights to something substantial and clear? eg not only game rules

+#### Understandable

+If AC has to debate what license really means, it isn't understandable.
+Is there some way to express this generally?

 ## Open Works